Bartosz-D3V/flatwebpage.github.io/README.md

 I created this website to practise my front-end skills a little bit.
 I used the following technologies:

-1. JavaScript with jQuery and Gulp
+1. JavaScript with Gulp
-2. HTML5, CSS3 and Bootstrap
+2. HTML5, CSS3
-3. Animate.css & WaypointsJS
+3. Animate.css

 ## Installation